astronomer/astro-blog/posts/airflow-dbt-1.md

 ---
 title: 'Building a Scalable Analytics Architecture with Airflow and dbt: Part One'
-slug: building-a-scalable-analytics-architecture-with-airflow-and-dbt-part-one
+slug: airflow-dbt-1
-description: 'Building a Scalable Analytics Architecture with Airflow and dbt: Part One'
+description: 'Implementing a beautiful experience at the intersection of two popular open-source tools, written in collaboration with our friends at Updater.'
 heroImagePath: ../assets/blank.jpg
 authors:
-  - Pete Dejoy
+  - Pete DeJoy
   - John Lynch
 date: 2020-12-22T23:44:00.000Z
 ---

-- Note: All of the code in this post is available in [this Github repository]([https://github.com/astronomer/airflow-dbt-demo](https://github.com/astronomer/airflow-dbt-demo)) and can be run locally using the Astronomer CLI.
+> Note: All of the code in this post is available in [this Github repository]([https://github.com/astronomer/airflow-dbt-demo](https://github.com/astronomer/airflow-dbt-demo)) and can be run locally using the Astronomer CLI.

 ## Editor's Note